briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 ## 124.30   Information provided to tax administrators; confidentiality

-1. _(A)_ Any information gained as a result of returns, investigations, hearings, or verifications required or authorized by sections 124.27 to 124.41 of the Codified Ordinances is confidential, and no person shall disclose such information, except for official purposes, in accordance with a proper judicial order, or as provided in section 4123.271 or 5703.21 of the Revised Code.
+1. _(A)_ Any information gained as a result of returns, investigations, hearings, or verifications required or authorized by [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances is confidential, and no person shall disclose such information, except for official purposes, in accordance with a proper judicial order, or as provided in section 4123.271 or 5703.21 of the Revised Code.
 The Tax Commissioner may furnish the internal revenue service with copies of returns filed.
 This section does not prohibit the publication of statistics in a form which does not disclose information with respect to particular taxpayers.

 2. _(B)_ In May and November of each year, the Tax Commissioner shall provide the Municipality Tax Administrator with the following information for every